Chiniklas/Tiangong_isaac_rl/README.md

 ## Current hardware setup
 - Tiangong2 pro version humanoid
 - two inspire-hands

-## TODO List
-- [ ] transfer RL pipeline from Raisim to Isaacsim
-- [ ] train a working RL agent based on one object and one grasp primitive
-- [ ] add point cloud sensors for real time perception
-- [ ] run RL agents on real hardware

 # Basic usage and some modifications from the upstream template
 ## Installation